tamerayoub/14DesignPatterns3VideoGames/TowerDefenseGame/Assets/Scripts/Coroutine/readme.txt

-We applied the Coroutine pattern to the Turrent.cs file on 3/16/2023 (modified by Tamer Ayoub)
+We applied the Coroutine pattern to the Turrent.cs file and PauseMenu on 3/16/2023 and  (modified by Tamer Ayoub)
 Sources:
 https://docs.unity3d.com/Manual/Coroutines.html